albanie/algorithms-and-data-structures/README.md

 The books below represent (in my opinion) high-quality learning/reference materials.

-- :orange_book: [Introduction to Algorithms (a.k.a "CLRS")](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/) by Thomas H. Cormen et al.  This book was the primary reference/inspiration used when developing the materials above.
+- :orange_book: [Introduction to Algorithms (a.k.a "CLRS")](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/) by Thomas H. Cormen et al.  - this was the primary reference used when developing the materials above.
 If you have a local library, it's worth checking in case they have a copy.
 - :green_book: [algorithms.wtf](http://algorithms.wtf/) by Jeff Erickson (open-source)
 - :green_book: + :hammer: [Elementary Algorithms](https://github.com/liuxinyu95/AlgoXY) by Liu Xinyu (open-source)
 - :orange_book: [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) by Donald E. Knuth.
 This is a series of books rather than a single book.
 The content is engaging, humorous and extraordinarily comprehensive.
 It is perhaps most useful as a reference for deep dives on topics, rather than an introductory learning resource (simply because the level of detail is so high).